Lusann Sedelmaier

 There is nothing like loss and the ensuing grief to test the fabric of a community.
 2009 has revealed the tight knit Paradigm group to be a strong one, as we have endured a staggering number of losses.

 Penny has been as much, or more, of a part of Paradigm Sporthorse than anyone.
-Rare was a day when she was not trit-trotting around behind Becky.
+Rare was a day when she was not trit-trotting around behind me.
 She was an endearing, bright little fur person with a huge soul who worked her way into the hearts and laps of everyone around her.
 A day doesn't go by without the thought of her.

 Lusann Sedelmaier was a long time client of Paradigm Sporthorse.
 Her indominable spirit, bravery, and good nature during her brawl with ovarian cancer was an humbling inspiration to those around her.
 Her loss is devastating.